harryfinn/wps-core/README.md

 development by setting up an framework similar to a standard `MVC` in which to manage the theme.

-This repo contains the core library code of WPS, required to manage the MVC aspect of WPS.
-This repo can be used as a submodule within an existing or new WordPress project, should you wish to use an alternative structure or want to use WPS inside an existing project without migrating to the theme framework.
+This repo is the core library code of WPS, allowing you to manage a WordPress theme within an MVC pattern.
+This repo should be used as a submodule within a new WordPress project (although it would be possible to integrate with an existing project).

-For more information about the WPS theme framework, please [checkout the repo!](https://github.com/harryfinn/wps)

 ## Installing